JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

-Potential affect to any post grad I might want to do.

----

-It would give prevent me from being able to pursue Drama as a post-graduate it would also limit my choices in courses to take under my degree as an undergrad.
+Potential affect to any post grad I might want to do.--- It would give prevent me from being able to pursue Drama as a post-graduate it would also limit my choices in courses to take under my degree as an undergrad.
 This would make me lose passion in what I’m studying as I would no longer be able to focus on it with the specific niche in which I take these smaller classes.
 I would also feel like my study at UOA would end as soon as I get my undergraduate diploma and I would have to get a PHD or Masters at another University.

 ---

-Ruin the future education of the students that I teach by removing their access to niche and special ideas

----

-While I am close to finishing my undergraduate studies and these cuts will have little impact on my current programme, these cuts willl certainly make me think twice about whether UoA is the kind of place I would want to return to for post-grad.
+Ruin the future education of the students that I teach by removing their access to niche and special ideas--- While I am close to finishing my undergraduate studies and these cuts will have little impact on my current programme, these cuts willl certainly make me think twice about whether UoA is the kind of place I would want to return to for post-grad.
 Sacrificing the quality of classes for quantities of students does not seem at all beneficial for educational outcomes, nor for the wellbeing of students or staff.
 These proposals will colour the UoA that I describe when asked to by prospective students and almost certainly keep me from pursuing further study here.

 ---